 Some systems can automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
 Scene Viewer works best with a dedicated graphics card; therefore, in your graphics card driver settings, make sure the per-application settings for your web browser are set to the dedicated graphics card.
 See Scene Viewer requirements for more information.

 If you see benching, a step-like appearance of the elevation surface, in your elevation layer created from a cached elevation image service, you may need to lower the compression value and max error of the service to better match the resolution of the elevation data.
-You can configure these settings from ArcGIS 10.3 for Desktop or later.
+You can configure these settings from ArcGIS Desktop.

 Scene Viewer has a built-in hierarchy for ordering layers.
 The viewer displays your layers in the order listed below.
 Within each of these groups, you can order the layers in the scene.

-• 3D-enabled layers—This includes 3D data with z-values and 2D data that has an Elevation mode of Relative to ground or Absolute height.
+- 3D-enabled layers—This includes 3D data with z-values and 2D data that has an Elevation mode setting of Relative to ground or Absolute height.

-• Dynamic map services and 2D feature layers with an Elevation mode of On the ground.
+- Dynamic map services and 2D feature layers with an Elevation mode setting of On the ground.

 For example, a dynamic layer of United States hurricanes always displays on top of a tile layer or cached map service of United States population density, even if the hurricane layer is at the bottom of Contents.